 Another key consideration applies here: this higher-level collaboration likely won't take hold unless it's someone's job to ensure it does.
 Consider tasking one senior marketer with ownership of omnichannel coordination efforts and assigning a member of each channel-specific marketing team to work with that person to ensure that their team works in concert with others across the marketing function.

-In an ideal scenario, brands have a centralized clean room where first and third-party data can be analyzed in a privacy-compliant environment across existing customers and prospects.
-This setup enables a single source of truth for customer insights that informs and scales across all channels and business goals such as acquisition and engagement.
-Having a unified data-first strategy also enables the basis of marketing innovation with artificial intelligence and machine learning.
+Having a single source of truth for customer insights that informs and scales across all channels and business goals such as acquisition and engagement is critical.
+A unified data-first strategy also enables the basis of marketing innovation with artificial intelligence and machine learning.

 An organization's first integrated campaign isn't likely to launch flawlessly, no matter how well or long its leaders and teams prepare.
 Instead of aiming for perfection, pick a date that's far enough out to allow for a thoughtful, careful pilot effort but soon enough to force some urgency.